brock-huffar/FetchDemo/README.md

 ### Add Payment

-Then, add payment command will allow for a curl command to add a payment -add must include operation, payer, points, and timestamp
+The add payment command will allow for a curl command to add a payment -add must include operation, payer, points, and timestamp

   !!!!!